cabforum/servercert/docs/EVG.md

 ## 4.12  Key escrow and recovery
 ### 4.12.1 Key escrow and recovery policy and practices
 ### 4.12.2 Session key encapsulation and recovery policy and practices
-# 5. FACILITY, MANAGEMENT, AND OPERATIONAL CONTROLS (11)
+# 5. FACILITY, MANAGEMENT, AND OPERATIONAL CONTROLS
+As specified in Section 5 of the Baseline Requirements.
+In addition, systems used to process and approve EV Certificate Requests MUST require actions by at least two trusted persons before creating an EV Certificate.
 ## 5.1  Physical controls
 ### 5.1.1  Site location and construction
 ### 5.1.2  Physical access